TerrenceCKCHAN/TerrenceCKCHAN/README.md

 # 🚴 Terrence Chan

-**`Software Developer (Full-Stack / AI / ML / Blockchain)`**
+**`Software Developer (Full-Stack / Python / AI / ML / Blockchain)`**

-I'm a full-stack developer with experience in building enterprise Java microservices, real-time Kafka systems, and React front-end applications.
+I'm a full-stack developer with experience in building enterprise Java microservices, real-time Kafka systems, React.js front end with TypeScript and data analytics in Python.
 I am also an AI/ML enthusiast and have published a machine learning paper in the MDPI Land journal: ["Satellite-Based Carbon Estimation in Scotland: AGB and SOC"](https://www.mdpi.com/2073-445X/12/4/818).

 ---